Sage-Bionetworks/schematic/README.md

 ## Installation Guide For: Schematic CLI users

-The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section.
+The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section, and do not have an environment already active (e.g. with `pyenv`).

 ### 1. Verify your python version